ciaran-finnegan/secret-sharer-client/src/containers/Privacy.md

 **Changes to our privacy policy**

 Cloud People LLC keeps its privacy policy under regular review and places any updates on this web page.
-This privacy policy was last updated on 29 August 2020.
+This privacy policy was last updated on 17 October 2020.

 **How to contact us**